knoxite/website/content/docs/storage-backends/content.md

 {{<lbimg src="/images/backends/owncloud_nextcloud/nextcloud_apppassword_step2.png">}}

-If you want to save your knoxite repository to a directory, now is the time to create the path.
+If you want to save your knoxite repository in a directory, now is the time to create the folder.

-Next, you have to get the WebDAV-URL of your Nextcloud instance and modify the url a bit.
+Next, you have to get the WebDAV-URL of your Nextcloud instance and modify the URL a bit.
 Go to your file overview and click on the settings button in the bottom left.
 A menu containing the WebDAV-URL should appear:

 {{<lbimg src="/images/backends/owncloud_nextcloud/nextcloud_webdav_path.png">}}